dusk-network/dusk-zerocaf/README.md

+# Corretto

-# Corretto: Fast, efficient and bulletproof-friendly cryptographic operations.
+## Fast, efficient and bulletproof-friendly cryptographic operations.

 This repository contains the first ever implementation of an elliptic curve over the `Ristretto Scalar field`: a pure Rust implementation designed by [Dusk](https://dusk.network) team.